Have questions? We're here.

 Straddling the Meuse River, Maastricht is one of The Netherlands’ oldest and most picturesque cities, boasting 1,677 Rijksmonumenten, or National Heritage Buildings.
 The narrow cobblestone streets and stunning churches of the car-free inner city evoke the rich medieval era, when the city held important places in the Carolingian and Holy Roman Empires.
 In the early 1990s, Maastricht took its place on the 20th-century world stage when the Maastricht Treaty was signed and the single European currency, the euro, was created here.
 Nearby, the American Military Cemetery in Margraten is the final resting place for more than 8,000 young men who fell during the march toward Germany after the D-Day Landings.

-Optional Excursions: Charlemagne’s Cathedral & Treasury, Netherlands American Cemetery & Memorial, Pie-Making Workshop
+The Streets & Squares of Maastricht excursion is included.
+Optional excursions are available at an additional charge: Charlemagne’s Cathedral & Treasury, Netherlands American Cemetery & Memorial, Pie-Making Workshop

 Day 9: Antwerp, Belgium